Tofu Ricotta

 Tofu Ricotta – Nothing beats a fresh homemade batch of creamy ricotta that’s vegan and 100% dairy-free!
-Made with 7 simple ingredients, ready in 5 minutes and easily customizable using herbs or spinach!
+It’s made with 7 simple ingredients, ready in 5 minutes, and easily customizable using herbs or spinach!

-I’ve been making this Cashew Ricotta for years and thought it was time to add a tofu-based vegan ricotta for those with nut allergies.
+I’ve been making this Cashew Ricotta for years and thought it was time to add a tofu vegan ricotta for those with nut allergies.
 And let me say, it’s absolutely amazing!

-As much as I love my cashew ricotta, this tofu ricotta is just as wonderful with much less fat and calories.
+As much as I love my cashew ricotta, this tofu-based ricotta is just as wonderful with much less fat and calories.
 It’s perfect for those watching their numbers without losing any flavor.

 Use it for lasagna, stuffed shells, spreading on sandwiches and bagels, dip for veggies, as a pizza sauce, and more.
 It truly is a perfect dairy-free, nut-free, creamy plant-based tofu ricotta and can be used anywhere traditional ricotta is used!